26 Avr Acupuncture for Allergies

 Better nasal clearance was also observed on patients treated with acupuncture, comparatively to antihistamines.
 The positive difference was noted immediately after treatment, and 3 months following the treatment.
 (11)

-A Cochrane review (Al Sayyad, 2007) concluded to a weak level of evidence for the treatment of allergic rhinitis in children by nasal corticosteroids.
+A 2007 Cochrane review concluded to a weak level of evidence for the treatment of allergic rhinitis by nasal corticosteroids in children.
 Topic antihistamines are also used in some measure, replacing oral antihistamines in the first stage of the allergic reaction when the nasal discharge is usually superior to the nasal congestion – (13)

-My clinical experience allowed me to observe that allergies, even perennial, more often, and sooner than later, get better with acupuncture.
-I noticed that 2-3 series of treatments are necessary on average to overcome chronic allergies, or at least to control symptoms to the point that antihistamine rescue medications are no longer necessary or much less often than before.
-If the cost of antihistamines over the course of a lifetime is compared to the usual cost of 3 series of acupuncture treatments spread over 3 years, choosing acupuncture allows for over 15K CAN$ (11K US$) of total lifetime savings.
+My clinical experience as an acupuncturist allowed me to observe that allergies, even perennial, more often, and sooner than later, get better with acupuncture.
+I noticed that 2-3 series of treatments are necessary on average to overcome chronic allergies, or at least to control symptoms to the point that antihistamine rescue medications are no longer necessary or much less often used than before.
+If the cost of antihistamines over the course of a lifetime is compared to the usual cost of 3 series of acupuncture treatments spread over 3 years, a quick calculation makes the point for acupuncture.
+Choosing acupuncture over antihistamines allows for over 15K CAN$ (11K US$) of total lifetime savings.
+These results may vary on a case by case basis.

 In kids, actual evidence simply does not allow a satisfactory answer as far as cost-effectiveness is concerned in the use of antihistamines with inhalators.
 In fact, corticosteroid inhalators are sometimes considered superior in comparison to non sedative antihistamines for allergic rhinitis, notably because of their cost.
 There seems to be fewer clinical advantages of combining non steroid antihistamines such as loratadine to an inhalator such as fluticasone.
 (12) (13)